XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is BMO InvestorLine regulated in CA?

 Yes, BMO InvestorLine is fully regulated in Canada.
-It is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF), and it falls under the oversight of the Ontario Securities Commission and other provincial regulators.
+It is a member of the Investment Industry Regulatory Organization of Canada (IIROC), is listed with the Canadian Investor Protection Fund (CIPF), and is overseen by the Ontario Securities Commission along with other provincial regulators.

 What is the minimum deposit on BMO InvestorLine?

-There is no minimum deposit required to open a Self-Directed account with BMO InvestorLine.
-However, the adviceDirect hybrid robo-advisor account requires a minimum initial deposit of $10,000 CAD.
+There is no minimum deposit required to open a standard BMO InvestorLine Self-Directed account.
+However, if you choose the adviceDirect hybrid robo-advisor account, you will need to fund it with at least $10,000 CAD.

 Does BMO InvestorLine offer a welcome bonus?